Blog

 Luke 2:7: She gave birth to her first born son, wrapped him in cloths, and placed him in a manger, because there was no guest room available for them.
 In this season as Christmas approaches, there is also no room in my heart to receive Jesus.
 It needs to be cleared.

+For designers, even without many ideas, methords, or theories, you can still produce a “good enough” design simply through imitaion, practice, and accumulated experience.
 But in the age of AI, creating good design requires writing good prompts.
 And writing good prompts demands a broad range of knowldege, a solid foundation of understanding, and precise language expression.
 Of course, aesthetics and taste still matter - and these expectations place an even greater challenge on designers beyond their hands-on skills.

 This morning I read Ecclesiastes 2:24, which says that there is nothing better for a person than to eat, drink, and find satisfaction in their labor - this too is from the hand of God.
 My dog had a bit of food poisoning last night, and when I took her out for a walk this morning, the sunlight was beautiful.
 On a winter morning in Dallas, it felt surprisingly warm.
+I Suddenly felt how blessed I am: a wonderful family, a good job, and the flexibility of working remotely.
+Yet I’m ashamed that I haven’t managed my time well.
+Instead, my disordered schedule has caused things to pile up, leading to delay and loss of order.
+And what is the source of true order?
+I think it is that I have not placed God first.

 I’m 43 years old and have wroked for 20 years.
 I once took a risk and joined a startup, and it brought me some success.
 But I have nerver paused for a period of time to do the things I trully want to do - to read, to create, to design.
 I’ve never done that.
 In the past, perhaps circumstances didn’t allow it, but now there is no real pressure for survival.
 I hope that at some point, I can set everything aside and pursue what I truly want to do, even if it’s only for half a year or a full year.